Stained glass is a difficult medium to work with. It can break easily and is difficult to shape into the exact shape you

 Fortunately, by using the right tools for stained glass making is already half the journey.

 Today we will go over everything you need to know to assemble your own DIY stained glass kit as a stained glass hobbyist.

 What Is Stained Glass?

 The term stained glass can refer to any kind of colored glass or work that contains colored glass.
-Traditionally stained glass was mostly used in churches, mosques and other important buildings.
+Traditionally stained glass is used in churches, mosques and other important buildings.

 Nowadays, many hobbyists also use stained glass to make small stained glass windows, leadlights and glass art.
 Especially came glasswork has become popular due to artists such as Louis Comfort Tiffany due to the relative simplicity.